mcw0/DahuaConsole/README.md

 [Update]
 2022-07-10

-Added 3des_old logon method for VTH1510CH running V2 software from 2016
+- Added 3des_old logon method for VTH1510CH running V2 software from 2016
   - Minor difference in the login packet data
   - Do not query device parameters on connect - will reset the connection
+- Added `--restore config-file.json`
+  - Loads json configuration file or parts thereof.

 Example: